目录

 • For problems you’ve found in the Qiskit SDK API Reference section, open an issue in the Qiskit repo here.

-• For problems you’ve found in the Qiskit Runtime Client section, open an issue in the Qiskit IBM Runtime repo here.
+• For problems you’ve found in the Qiskit Runtime client section, open an issue in the Qiskit IBM Runtime repo here.

 • For problems you’ve found in any other section of docs, open a content bug issue here.